 I won’t need to adjudicate between these.
 Even on the first view, I take correct epistemic rules to be associated with true statements about what one ought to or may believe in various circumstances – indeed, I take this to follow from the fact that they are normative.
 On some of the views to be discussed these will emerge to be merely prima facie oughts.
 But this need not worry us just yet.

 Statements along the lines of “In circumstances of type C, one ought to believe p” are ambiguous, for the “ought” in such statements can be assigned either a scope over the whole conditional or just its consequent.
 I doubt that much of what I say below rests on this choice.
 However, considering cases of higher-order defeat may give us a reason to take them to be wide-scope.
 Take a recommendation along the following lines: “If you believe p and acquire such-and-such evidence that your belief is flawed, then revise it in such-and-such a way”.
-If we construe the normative proposition corresponding to this statement as involving a narrow-scope ought, then it looks like the rule would only ever apply to subjects who believe p while having evidence that their belief flawed.
-But if champions of defeat by higher-order evidence are right, it is epistemically irrational to believe p while having evidence that one’s belief is flawed. take the epistemic rules in question to correspond to wide-scope oughts.
+If we construe the normative proposition corresponding to this statement as involving a narrow-scope ought, then it looks like the rule would only ever apply to subjects who believe p while having evidence that their beliefs are flawed.
+But if champions of defeat by higher-order evidence are right, it is epistemically irrational to believe p while having evidence that one’s belief is flawed.
+A rule that can only ever apply to subjects who are (at least for some time) irrational seems problematic.
+The issues here are complex, and I don’t want to rest too much on this observation.
+But it might provide a reason to take the epistemic rules in question to correspond to wide-scope oughts.

-With the rule-driven picture on the table, let me now return to the argument for a two-tiered theory of justification, and the puzzle tdefeat by higher-order evidence gives rise.
+With the rule-driven picture on the table, let me now return to the argument for a two-tiered theory of justification, and the puzzle to which defeat by higher-order evidence gives rise.
 Again, let F be a property capturing the kind of epistemic goodness that a doxastic state must exemplify in order for that state to be epistemically rational, reasonable, or justified.
 Taking the rule-driven picture as a starting point, I will assume that F is roughly (subject to some qualifications below) the property of coming about by applications of correct epistemic rules, be these rules telling one to take one’s sensory perceptions (or one’s memories, or the testimony of others) at face value when there is no reason to distrust them, or rules like conditionalisation.

 Such a picture may look congenial when it comes to ordinary kinds of defeaters.
-Consider, for instance, epistemic rules governing sensory perception that epistemologists have proposed.
+Consider, for instance, the kinds of epistemic rules governing sensory perception that epistemologists have proposed.
 A rule telling one to believe p when it perceptually seems to one as if p, no matter what, doesn’t look like a very good candidate for a correct rule.
 A rule telling one to believe p when it perceptually seems to one as if p and there is no (sufficiently strong) reason to think that one’s perceptions are not to be trusted is much better.
 Similarly, a view on which a subject ought to conditionalise on new evidence seems able to make sense of at least many ordinary kinds of defeaters: the probability of an object being red conditional on its looking red is high, but the probability of being red conditional on looking red and being illuminated by trick red lighting is not.